The-Whitestone-Foundation/jcrt-v2/content/pages/submissions.md

 4. Authors are responsible for the accuracy of references and quotations, and should ensure they are correct in substance and style.
 5. The text is single-spaced, uses Book Antiqua 12-point font, employs italics rather than underlining (except with URL addresses), and places all illustrations, figures, and tables within the text at the appropriate points, rather than at the end.

-{% button "Download our submission guidelines (PDF)", "https://files.jcrt.org/docs/submission-guidelines-jcrt-stylesheet.pdf", "primary" %}
+{% button "Download our article submission guidelines (PDF)", "https://files.jcrt.org/docs/submission-guidelines-jcrt-stylesheet.pdf", "primary" %}

+{% button "Download our book review submission guidelines (PDF)", "https://files.jcrt.org/docs/book-review-guidelines.pdf", "secondary" %}

 ### Publication Ethics